 - Squelch Level Set

 - UIC Channel Map

 - Tone Alert On/Off

 - Call Tone Select

 - Roger Beep On/Off

-- Kev Tone On/Off
+- Key Tone On/Off

-- Rewind Enable/Disable

-- ATIS On/Off (display only ATIS enabled)
+- ATIS On/Off (displayed only when ATIS enabled)

 Squelch Control

 Squelch Control filters weak signals and radio frequency (RF) noise so that you will clearly hear the signals you want.
 The Squelch Control on this radio is set through the following keypad operation.